Behold, My Servant will prosper; He will be raised and lifted up and highly exalted.

 Lord is that mankind should be in Heaven.
 The Prophet Daniel tells us the "Anointed One," Messiah or Christ in the Greek, would be killed, "but not for Himself," hundreds of years before the birth of Christ and Micah tells us the precise location of the birth of Jesus the Christ and that "His going forth is from eternity past."

 Jesus suffered one thing far worse than the scourging and the crucifix.
-The crucifix in itself is a far - worse torment then the lashes.
-The lashes themselves were enough to kill a man.
-Not going into any detail as to how a human body suffers on a cross, the greatest agony was the separation from God Jesus had to face while God turned His back on Christ for the remission of our sins.
+The crucifix in itself is a far - worse torment than the lashes.
+The lashes were enough to kill a man.
+Not going into any detail as to how a human body suffers on a cross, the greatest agony was the separation from God Jesus had to face while God and Jesus Christ had to be separated from one another for the remission of our sins.
 This is when Jesus called out "My God My God, why have You forsaken Me?".
 This is what is faced by those who do not know Him -- eternal separation from God.
+How severe is hell?
+It depends on how far from God you are during your life.
+It is a scary prospect.
+Some believe there are no levels or degrees of punishment while some say there are.
+But this is not due to God sending people to hell.
+God died on the Cross to redeem, by back, humanity from this separation from God.

 This separation can be very severe depending on the sinful nature of the individual.
-Christ had to take all of this emptiness upon Himself in order to keep his redeemed souls (purchased by His blood) from facing this torment.
+Christ had to take all of this emptiness upon Himself in order to keep his redeemed souls (purchased by His death, burial and resurrection) from facing this torment.
 Have you accepted Christ as the Savior of your soul...?

 Isa 54: 1 - 8